masa-life/masa-marketing/README.md

 `index.html` only.
-Inline SVG logo, inline CSS, one Google Fonts request, no JS, no analytics. `<meta name="robots" content="noindex, nofollow">` so it does not compete with `masalife.app` in search.
+Inline SVG logo, inline CSS, one Google Fonts request, no JS, no analytics. `<meta name="robots" content="noindex, nofollow">`

 ## Deploy (one-time, today)